BeTomorrow/micro-observables/README.md

 - **⚛️ React support:** Out-of-the-box React support based on React Hooks
 - **🐥 Lightweight:** The whole source code is made of less than 400 lines of code
 - **🔥 Peformant:** Observables are evaluated only when needed.
 Micro-observables also supports React and React Native batching, minimizing the number of render calls
-- **🔮 Debuggable:** Micro-observables does not rely on ES6 proxies, making it ease to identify lines of code that trigger renders.
+- **🔮 Debuggable:** Micro-observables does not rely on ES6 proxies, making it easy to identify lines of code that trigger renders.
 Code execution is easy to follow, making debugging straightforward
 - **🛠 TypeScript support:** Being written entirely in TypeScript, types are first-class citizen

 ## Introduction